TeskaLabs/splang-docs/docs/expression/logic.md

 what: <expression>
 ```

+!!! info "Negation"

-For more informations, continue [here](https://en.wikipedia.org/wiki/Negation).
+    For more informations, continue to [Negation](https://en.wikipedia.org/wiki/Negation) page at Wikipedia.

 ### Bitwise `!NOT`

 When integer is provided, then `!NOT` returns value with bits of `what` flipped.

+!!! tip

-_Hint: If you want to test that integer is not zero, use `!NE` test expression._
+    If you want to test that integer is not zero, use `!NE` test expression.